reonZ/pf2e-unided/README.md

-# FoundryVTT PF2e Unided
+# FoundryVTT PF2e Unided (No Longer Maintained)

-This small module offers two options to set the un-indentified image of an item to be the same as regular image when:

--   An item is created or imported into the world

--   An item's image is updated

-# CHANGELOG

-You can see the changelog [HERE](./CHANGELOG.md)
+### The module is no longer maintained and is now part of another module called `PF2e Toolbelt`